freedomofpress/encryption-works/encryption_works.md

 ![Signal fingerprint verification](images/Signal_fingerprint_verification.png)

 As mentioned above, this is one example of a shortcoming in closed-source software.
-Free and open source software, by contrast, is available for the entire world to see how it works.
+Free and open-source software, by contrast, is available for the entire world to see how it works.
 This makes it much harder for the software to be compromised by an adversary without its maintainers or developers knowing.
 Apple has publicly [detailed the security of iOS](https://ssl.apple.com/business/docs/iOS_Security_Guide.pdf#39), which is laudable, but their claims and designs are more difficult to verify—unless you work for Apple and have access to the code.
-Signal is open source, so it receives a higher degree of trust and credibility from the security community and the cryptographers who have examined its implementation of encryption algorithms.
+Signal is open-source, so it receives a higher degree of trust and credibility from the security community and the cryptographers who have examined its implementation of encryption algorithms.
 Plus, features are added and bugs are fixed based on feedback from the user base, and anyone with the requisite programming experience can submit contributions to Signal's further development.

 ## Anonymize Your Location with Tor

 While you can often be tracked when browsing the Internet by both private corporations and governments, it's still possible to use the web and avoid many types of mass surveillance.
 The easiest way is to use the Tor Browser, a web browser based on Firefox.
 The Tor Browser allows you to browse the web while masking your IP address, which is generally a relatively accurate representation of your approximate location and can sometimes allow you to be uniquely identified.

-The software is free and open source and is an adapted version of the Firefox browser.
+The software is free and open-source and is an adapted version of the Firefox browser.

 ![The Tor Browser](images/tor_fpf.png)